-A winding up petition issued on ‘just and equitable grounds’ is a different type of petition from a standard creditor’s petition.
-Rather than being issued by a company’s creditor, a ‘just and equitable’ petition is issued in the case of a shareholder dispute.
+A winding up petition on ‘just and equitable grounds’ differs from a standard creditor’s petition.
+Instead of being issued by a creditor, it is brought by shareholders in the event of a dispute.

-If the mutual trust and confidence of the shareholders has broken down and is having a detrimental impact on the company, the shareholders can petition the court to wind up the company on just and equitable grounds.
+If mutual trust and confidence among shareholders breaks down, impacting the company detrimentally, shareholders can petition the court to wind up the company on these grounds.

 What’s the Criteria for Just and Equitable Winding Up?